 Located on Patenga Point, on the grounds of the Bangladeshi Naval Academy.
 Site open, tower closed.
 Operator: Chittagong

 Port Authority.
 Admiralty

 - Date unknown.
 Active; focal plane 20 m (66 ft); green light, 5 s on, 2

 s off.
-20 m (66 ft) steel post light, painted with black and white horizontal
+20 m (66 ft) square cylindrical skeletal tower painted with red (formerly black) and white horizontal